-We're designing a mountain bike track at Dyoondalup Point Walter Reserve and want your feedback.Last Updated: 17 January 2022 Follow Engagement
+We've designed a new mountain bike track at Dyoondalup Point Walter Reserve.Last Updated: 7 June 2022 Follow Engagement

 In conjunction with our community, we’ve developed a draft Mountain Bike Track Concept Plan at Dyoondalup Point Walter Reserve.
 Following an increase in the informal mountain bike tracks in the area, we want to create a a safe place for people of all ages to ride their bikes, now and into the future.

 Over the past 12 months, a number of informal mountain bike tracks have been created in natural areas and park.
 These tracks are not in line with the recommendations of our Natural Areas Asset Management Plan and were not approved or sanctioned by the City.
 Currently, there are no dedicated mountain bike tracks in the City, however we recognise there is a community desire for this type of facility.

 After an incident at an informal mountain bike track at Art Wright Reserve, a meeting was held with community members, the Mayor and City officers on site in 2020.
 The feedback was varied, with community members both for and against tracks remaining at Art Wright Reserve and at other nearby reserves.

 In response to this feedback, we selected a small 7500sqm area of degraded park land at Point Walter Reserve to provide a site for the mountain bike community to enjoy, while also protecting the greater bushland area from further environmental vandalism.

 Prepared by Common Ground Trails Pty Ltd, the Point Walter Reserve Mountain Bike Facility Concept Plan includes features such as a learn to ride track, pump track, gravity and skills trails, rest platform and more.